1728 Alberni St and 735 Bidwell St rezoning application

 How do the tree-inspired towers respond to the surrounding site and context, the city of Vancouver, or more specifically, the west end neighbourhood?

-KateChung asked about 3 years ago
+KateChung asked over 3 years ago

 The proposal provides open space on site.
 The landscape plan will inform the future development with regards to green elements on site.
 That landscape plan is reviewed by our landscape planner and it is very common for rezoning applications to contain conditions of development for intensified urban agriculture elements.